Semaglutide vs Tirzepatide: Which GLP-1 Is Right for You?

 Key Differences

-The core distinction is mechanism of action: semaglutide is a pure GLP-1 receptor agonist, while tirzepatide is a dual GIP/GLP-1 receptor agonist.
-This dual action is believed to drive tirzepatide's superior weight loss results in clinical trials (22.5% vs 14.9%).
-Semaglutide has a longer track record (FDA-approved since 2017 for diabetes, 2021 for weight loss) and is available in both injectable and oral formulations.
-Tirzepatide is newer (2022/2023) and currently injectable only.
+The core distinction is mechanism of action: semaglutide is a single-receptor GLP-1 agonist, while tirzepatide is a dual GIP/GLP-1 receptor agonist.
+Semaglutide has been in clinical use longer and is available in both injectable and oral formulations; tirzepatide is newer and currently injectable only.
 Side effect profiles are similar — nausea, diarrhea, and vomiting are the most common with both.
-Through Weight Method, both medications start at $99/mo with licensed provider oversight.
+Which molecule is clinically appropriate for any individual depends on that person's BMI, medical history, and treatment goals and is determined by a licensed provider, not by a general comparison.
+Through Weight Method, both compounded medications start at $99/mo with licensed provider oversight.

 Verdict